 Meadowbrook Family Dentistry offers dentures in Duluth, Georgia, to replace your missing teeth and restore a confident, functional smile to your face.
 There are several types of dentures available to meet your needs, including complete, partial, and immediate dentures.
-Please call us at 770-622-5909 to schedule your consultation with our talented dentist, Dr. Mark Rowe and find out which type of dentures will be most beneficial to you.
+Please call us at 770-622-5909 to schedule your consultation with our talented dentist, Dr. Ambreen Lakhani and find out which type of dentures will be most beneficial to you.

 - Types of Dentures